solwhitehorn/solwhitehorn.github.io/_posts/2020-05-03-linuxswitchprocontroller.md

 tags: [blog, linux, gaming]
 ---

-Here is how to connect a Nintendo Switch Pro Controller on Linux
+_Troubleshooting when your controller is not recognized in Ubuntu & Steam_

 Something that I came around today is that my Nintendo Switch Pro controller was not recognized in Steam.
 Both Steam BigPicture and Steam itself were not able to detect it.

 I am currently using Ubuntu 19.10 with the 5.3.0-51-generic kernel, which should be able to detect this kind of controller.
 I was able to connect via BT but the controller was still no recognized in Steam.

-The solution come from a reddit post with the same issue but on ArchLinux.
+The solution come from a [reddit post](https://www.reddit.com/r/linux_gaming/comments/airri2/switch_wired_pro_controller_on_steam_arch_linux/) with the same issue but on ArchLinux.

 Here is the solution: